 What Certifications Exist For Energy-Efficient Windows?

-The terminology that seeks to define and standardize what makes a window energy efficient can be difficult to understand.
+The terminology that seeks to define and standardize what makes a window energy-efficient can be difficult to understand.
 Without accessible information, how can homeowners reliably tell which characteristics to value?
-These are the reasons why third-party organizations such as the National Fenestration Rating Council (NFRC) and Energy Star exist.
+These are the reasons why third-party organizations such as the National Fenestration Rating Council (NFRC) exist.
 They have developed the necessary criteria to help homeowners understand when they are buying an independently-evaluated, energy-efficient product.

 What is the National Fenestration Rating Council (NFRC)?